 Finally, IAM must be integrated with Security Information and Event Management (SIEM) systems to provide continuous monitoring capabilities.
 Examples of account compromises include attempts to log in from unusual hours, spikes in the number of privilege escalation requests, and multiple failed MFA inputs.
 By correlating IAM data with other security telemetry stored in the SIEM, security organizations can get a complete picture of suspicious events.
 This integration effectively creates a cycle: IAM enforces policies, SIEM detects anomalies, and IAM and SIEM create a feedback loop that improves threat detection and response.

-One of the most common IAM mistakes is over-permissioning users.
+Over-permissioning is one of the most common IAM failures and a major contributor to breach impact.
 This is often a result of organizations leveraging large groups of users, not actually deprovisioning permissions that aren't being used, or a "better safe than sorry" mentality, whether someone needs access to a resource or not.
 Over time, this creates "permission creep," and a single user may have permissions across multiple roles that are useless.
 Ultimately, this extends the attack surface; in the event of a single compromised account, the intruder now has access to far more systems and data than is needed.
 Regular review of access, along with the principle of least privilege, is an effective way to reduce this danger.

 IAM systems are powerful, but integrating those solutions with legacy systems and applications can be a challenge.
 Many legacy systems were built without consideration of modern identity standards and therefore do not support protocols like SAML, OAuth, or OpenID Connect.
 Today's IAM platforms support these standards with ease, but connecting to legacy systems often necessitates custom connectors, proxies, or manual workflows.
 Such workarounds can be inefficient and even create security holes.
 To successfully deploy IAM, organizations need solutions that work with both cloud-native and legacy ecosystems, managing security and access control from a singular location.